WWE Day 1 (2022): SmackDown

 Universal Champion Roman Reigns opened the following episode of SmackDown, only for his originally scheduled Day 1 opponent and new WWE Champion, Brock Lesnar, along with Paul Heyman, to interrupt him.
 Lesnar challenged Reigns to a champion vs. champion match, however, Reigns declined and then responded with a Superman Punch on Lesnar.
-Later that night, Reigns was confronted by Raw's Seth "Freakin" Rollins backstage, setting up a match between the two for the Universal Championship at the Royal Rumble.
-At the event, Reigns lost to Rollins via disqualification, however, Reigns retained the title.
-Later that night, Reigns and a double crossing Heyman cost Lesnar the WWE Championship.
+Reigns and a double crossing Heyman cost Lesnar the WWE Championship at the Royal Rumble.
 Lesnar then won the men's Royal Rumble match and chose to challenge Reigns for the Universal Championship at WrestleMania 38 on the following Raw.
-Still wanting it to be a champion vs. champion match, and also wanting a rematch for losing his title, Lesnar was also added to the men's Elimination Chamber match at Elimination Chamber, which he won.
-This converted his Universal Championship match against Reigns at WrestleMania into a Winner Takes All match, which was later stipulated as a Championship Unification match.
+Still wanting it to be a champion vs. champion match, and also wanting a rematch for losing his title, Lesnar was also added to the WWE Championship Elimination Chamber match at Elimination Chamber, which he won.
+This converted his Universal Championship match against Reigns at WrestleMania into a Winner Takes All match, which was later stipulated as a championship unification match.

-Also on the following episode of SmackDown, The Usos again retained the SmackDown Tag Team Championship against The New Day (Kofi Kingston and King Woods), this time in a Street Fight.
+Also on the following episode of SmackDown, The Usos again retained the SmackDown Tag Team Championship against The New Day (Kofi Kingston and King Woods), this time in a street fight.

 Drew McIntyre was reported to require surgery on his neck, however, he made a surprise return at the Royal Rumble during the men's Royal Rumble match and eliminated Happy Corbin and Madcap Moss.
 Due to them almost ending his career, McIntyre declared he would continue targeting Corbin and Moss, and a rematch between McIntyre and Moss was scheduled for Elimination Chamber, which was later stipulated as a Falls Count Anywhere match.

-In response to Ricochet breaking Ridge Holland's nose at Day 1, Sheamus faced and defeated Ricochet on the January 14 episode of SmackDown.
+In response to Ricochet breaking Ridge Holland's nose at Day 1, Sheamus faced and defeated Ricochet on January 14 episode of SmackDown.
 The following week, Sheamus (accompanied by Holland, who returned from his injury) defeated Ricochet in a rematch.
-On the January 28 episode, Sheamus and Holland, the latter wearing a protective face mask, defeated Ricochet and Cesaro in a rematch from Day 1.
+On January 28 episode, Sheamus and Holland, the latter wearing a protective face mask, defeated Ricochet and Cesaro in a rematch from Day 1.
 The following week, Ricochet quickly defeated Holland, after which, a tag team match began immediately afterwards, where Sheamus and Holland again defeated Ricochet and Cesaro to end the feud.